matrix-org/synapse/docs/upgrade.md

 higher.
 Synapse v1.67.0 will be the last major release supporting SQLite versions 3.22 to 3.26.

-Those using docker images or packages from Matrix.org will not be affected.
+Those using docker images or Debian packages from Matrix.org will not be affected.
 If you have installed from source, you should check the version of SQLite used by Python with: